 A DNO respondent notes that they do not agree with the principle as it allows LDNOs to cherry pick the most advantageous trading arrangements rather than being allocated the most appropriate tariff.

-The Working Group discussed the comments raised within this response and noted that the impact assessment provided within the consultation documents demonstrated that this CP would be very unlikely to place a perverse incentive on the IDNO; furthermore the connection is led by the IDNO customer (Local Authority or street-lighting authority) and not the IDNO itself.
+The Working Group discussed the comments raised within this response and noted that the impact assessment provided within the consultation documents demonstrated that this CP would be very unlikely to place a perverse incentive on the IDNO; furthermore the connection is led by the IDNO’s Customer and not the IDNO itself.

 A different DNO did not agree and explained they believe this would introduce additional administrative burden to LDNOs to operate both approaches at the same time.
 If one approach is considered to better facilitate DCUSA objectives then it should be adopted to replace the other.

-The Working Group highlighted that the only thing that will change if DCP 203 is implemented would be the Line Loss Factor (LLF) to reflect what is agreed, i.e. one MPAN (one LLF) per network boundary level or an agreed LLF to represent the single discount of the agreed boundary network level.
+The Working Group highlighted that the only change that will be introduced if DCP 203 is implemented would be the Line Loss Factor Class (LLFC) to reflect what is agreed, i.e. one MPAN (one LLFC) per network boundary level or an agreed LLFC to represent the single discount of the agreed boundary network level.

-An IDNO respondent agreed and noted that by forcing a new entrant to opt for a particular arrangement could affect their business model and therefore be considered anti-competitive.
+An IDNO respondent agreed to the consultation question asked and noted that by forcing a new entrant to opt for a particular arrangement could affect their business model and therefore be considered anti-competitive.
 Providing a choice removes that risk.

 Question 8 – Do you agree that that there should be no adverse impact on Suppliers or Customers as a result of the migration to the new arrangements?